Political groups of the European Parliament: Status

-Although most of the political groups in the European Parliament correlate to a corresponding political party, there are cases where members from two political parties come together in a shared political group: for example, the European Free Alliance (half a dozen MEPs in the ninth Parliament) and the European Green Party (over 50 MEPs in the ninth Parliament) have, since 1999, felt they are stronger by working together in the European Greens–European Free Alliance Group than they would have as stand-alone groups (especially for the EFA, which would not otherwise have enough members to constitute a group).
-The same is true of the Renew Europe Group, most of whose members are from the Alliance of Liberals and Democrats for Europe Party, but also includes a dozen from the small European Democratic Party.
-Both have also had independents and MEPs from minor parties also join their Group.
+Although most of the political groups in the European Parliament correlate to a corresponding political party, there are cases where members from two political parties come together in a shared political group.
+For example, the European Free Alliance (half a dozen MEPs in the ninth Parliament) and the European Green Party (over 50 MEPs in the ninth Parliament) have, since 1999, felt they are stronger by working together in the European Greens–European Free Alliance group than they would have as stand-alone groups (especially for the EFA, which would not otherwise have enough members to constitute a group).
+The same is true of the Renew Europe group, most of whose members are from the Alliance of Liberals and Democrats for Europe Party, but also includes a dozen from the small European Democratic Party.
+Both have also had independents and MEPs from minor parties also join their group.
+For a group to be formally recognised in Parliament, it must fulfil the conditions laid down in the relevant European Parliament Rule of Procedure.

-For a Group to be formally recognised in the Parliament, it must fulfil the conditions laid down in the relevant European Parliament Rule of Procedure.
-This lays down the minimum criteria a Group must meet to qualify as a Group.
-The numerical criteria are 23 MEPs (at 3.3 percent, a lower threshold than in most national parliaments) but they must come from at least one-quarter of Member States (so currently at least seven).
+This lays down the minimum criteria a group must meet to qualify as a group.
+The numerical criteria are 23 MEPs (at 3.3 percent, a lower threshold than in most national parliaments), but they must come from at least one-quarter of Member States (so currently at least seven).
 They must also share a political affinity and submit a political declaration, setting out the purpose of the group, the values that it stands for and the main political objectives which its members intend to pursue together.
 While 23 MEPs from one-quarter of Member States would also be sufficient to register a European political party, forming a European party is not a requirement to form a group, as long as the criteria of political affinity is met.

-The requirement of political affinity was put to the test in July 1999, when a varied group of non-attached members, ranging from the liberal Bonino List in Italy to the French National Front, tried to create a new “Technical Group”, but Parliament decided that the new Group did not, by its own admission, meet the requirement for political affinity.
+The requirement of political affinity was put to the test in July 1999, when a varied group of non-attached members, ranging from the liberal Bonino List in Italy to the French National Front, tried to create a new technical group, but Parliament decided that the new group did not, by its own admission, meet the requirement for political affinity.
 This decision was challenged at the CJEU, which found in Parliament's favour.

-Further questions were asked when MEPs attempted to create a far-right Group called "Identity, Tradition, Sovereignty" (ITS).
-This generated controversy and there were concerns about public funds going towards a far-right Group.
-Attempts to block the formation of ITS were unsuccessful, but ITS were blocked from leading positions on committees, when members from other Groups declined to vote for their candidates, despite a previous tradition of sharing such posts among members from all Groups.
+Further questions were asked when MEPs attempted to create a far-right group called Identity, Tradition, Sovereignty (ITS).
+This generated controversy and there were concerns about public funds going towards a far-right group.

+Attempts to block the formation of ITS were unsuccessful, but ITS were blocked from leading positions on committees, when members from other groups declined to vote for their candidates, despite a previous tradition of sharing such posts among members from all groups.
 These events spurred MEPs, mainly from the largest two groups, to approve a rise in the threshold for groups to its current levels, having previously been even lower.
 This was opposed by many MEPs, notably from smaller Groups but also from the Liberal Group, arguing that it would be detrimental to democracy, whilst supporters argued that the change made it harder for a small number of members, possibly on the extremes (including the far right), to claim public funds.